isromar/excel/Horario internacional/Readme.md

 Además, un sistema de colores facilita la lectura.

 ## English
 In the video, it is shown how this Excel file works to generate a schedule that aims to find compatible hours between different cities around the world, for example, to hold a joint meeting and be able to coincide in time between the different cities.
-To do this, based on a date and a work schedule, it generates the different hours for each city through a macro.
+So, based on a date and a work schedule, it generates the different hours for each city through a macro.
 In addition, a color system facilitates reading

 ## Image preview
 ![Preview del horario](https://raw.githubusercontent.com/isromar/Excel/main/Horario%20internacional/preview.jpg)